wenh06/fl-sim/README.md

 - `update_gradients`: update the gradients of the server model parameters using the received gradients.
 - `get_client_data`: helper function to get the data of the clients.
 - `get_client_model`: helper function to get the model of the clients.
+- `get_cached_metrics`: helper function to get the cached aggregated metrics of the clients stored on the server.

-and abstract properties that need to be implemented by subclasses:
+and **abstract properties that need to be implemented by subclasses**:

 - `client_cls`: the client class used when initializing the clients via `_setup_clients`.
 - `config_cls`: a dictionary of configuration classes for the server and clients, used in `__init__` method.